avoy18/datblock/README.md

 # Datblock Minecraft Server - website rebuild

 This project is made as part of the YouTube series - [Websites and Videogames](https://www.youtube.com/watch?v=tgEstT0-goo&list=PLhRemzgrK4O2IswnV-q0FUkwOZYHNiHwX).
-It is not paid and made just for fun
+It is not paid and made just for fun.

+The purpose of this series is to take an existing website for a Minecraft server (Datblock), and then design and develop it from scratch.🚀

+I'll be using Figma as my primary design tool, and then code it using html, CSS, and JavaScript.⌨️

 ## Getting Started